TL;DR

 - Staked and prioritized RPC endpoints for higher confirmation probability

 Helius is trusted by teams like Backpack, Phantom, and Helium.
 For developers building wallets, marketplaces, or analytics tools, Helius removes the need to maintain custom indexers.
+The trade-off: Solana-only with no multi-chain support, and credit-based pricing can introduce cost variability on streaming-heavy workloads.

 Triton One

+Best for latency-critical applications.
 Triton One caters to developers who need the absolute fastest Solana RPC response times—think algorithmic traders and real-time gaming systems.
 It combines staked RPC endpoints with Yellowstone gRPC streaming for near-instant block access.

 What sets it apart:

-- <100ms average RPC latency in production
+- Sub-100 ms average RPC latency in production

 - Dedicated support for HFT, MEV, and transaction bundling

-It’s not designed for casual use—Triton is a premium solution for apps where milliseconds mean profit or loss.
+It's not designed for casual use—Triton is a premium solution for apps where milliseconds mean profit or loss.
+Dedicated nodes start around $2,900/month, which reflects the enterprise focus.

 QuickNode

+Best all-purpose multi-chain RPC provider.
 QuickNode remains one of the most popular RPC node providers across all chains.
 On Solana, they serve billions of monthly requests and power many production dApps.

 Features:

-- Shared and dedicated Solana RPC endpoints
+- Shared and dedicated Solana RPC endpoints with 99.99% uptime SLA

 - Enterprise support and detailed performance dashboards

 QuickNode is a solid pick if your team works across chains or needs reliability at scale.
 Their Solana integration is deep and battle-tested.
+The main limitation for latency-sensitive Solana workloads is throughput capping at 400 RPS on standard tiers, and some advanced Solana features require paid add-ons rather than being included by default.

 Alchemy

+Best for teams already using Alchemy for other chains.
 Alchemy was early to Solana and brought its Supernode architecture—known for high accuracy and uptime—to the network.
-While their Solana offering isn’t as advanced in feature depth as Helius, it’s stable and backed by excellent documentation and support.
+While their Solana offering isn't as advanced in feature depth as Helius, it's stable and backed by excellent documentation and support.

 Key benefits: